danlentz/printv/README.md

 printv
 ======

->   A batteries-included debug-logging macro based on __"The Handy PRINTV"__
+>  PRINTV is a 'batteries-included' tracing and debug-logging macro based
-> by *Dan Corkill, Copyright (c) 2006-2010*, and open-source licensed under the terms of
+> on __"The Handy PRINTV"__ by *Dan Corkill, Copyright (c) 2006-2010*,
-> Apache License version 2.0
+> and open-source licensed under the terms of Apache License version 2.

 ### Motivation